ioanbadarinza/Facultate-Public/DS-PT/README.md

    displayed
    in a table. (you can use the “head” function from the Pandas data frame).
 Something similar to the following screenshot.
-   4Have a link/button and a numeric input to be able to extract the last N rows from the dataset.
+4. Have a link/button and a numeric input to be able to extract the last N rows from the dataset.
 The rows should be displayed in a table. (you can use the “tail” function from the Pandas data frame).
 Something similar to the following screenshot.